THE YOUNG PERSON’S MANUAL

 Friendship is fine, but dating is usually about sex, not friendship.
 Definitely do not date when you are in high school or, if possible, even in college.
 It is a rather stupid waste of time in which people stay up late at night, mix with others who are sick, pick up sexually transmitted diseases even just by kissing or holding hands, and it accomplishes very little or nothing.

 Marriage.
-If you wish to marry, wait until you are about 30, at which time you will make much better decisions.
-Then look around at your friends, work colleagues and perhaps other acquaintances, to find the right person.
+If you wish to marry, which is helpful in some cases, look around at your friends, work colleagues and perhaps other acquaintances, to find the right person.

 Some people use online dating services, and these can work, as well.
 Just be very careful with this method to make sure you get to know the person very well.